United States Semiquincentennial

-The United States Semiquincentennial, also called Sestercentennial or Quarter Millennial and formally The unanimous Declaration of the thirteen united states of America, will be the 250th anniversary of the 1776 United States Declaration of Independence.
-Festivities will be scheduled to mark various events leading up to the anniversary on July 4, 2026.
+The United States Semiquincentennial, also called the Bisesquicentennial, the Sestercentennial, America250 or the Quarter Millennium, will be the 250th anniversary of the United States Declaration of Independence.
+Festivities will mark various events leading up to the Declaration's anniversary on the 250th Independence Day: July 4, 2026.

+Official planning for the celebrations began in 2016 with the congressional, non-partisan United States Semiquincentennial Commission.
+In 2025, Donald Trump created the White House Task Force on Celebrating America's 250th Birthday to also promote and plan the events.

 Background

-The Second Continental Congress voted for the independence of the United Colonies by passing the Lee Resolution on July 2, 1776 in Philadelphia.
-The Declaration of Independence, mainly written by the Committee of Five, was proclaimed on July 4, the date on which the anniversary of independence is observed.
+The Second Continental Congress, meeting in Philadelphia, voted for the independence of the United Colonies by passing the Lee Resolution on July 2, 1776.
+The Declaration of Independence, mainly written by Committee of Five member Thomas Jefferson, was proclaimed on July 4, the date on which the anniversary of independence is observed.

-There were no major government-sponsored semicentennial (50th anniversary) observances in 1826.
-John Adams and Thomas Jefferson, members of the Committee of Five, both died on July 4, 1826.
-In 1876, the United States organized nationwide centennial observances centered around the Centennial Exposition in Philadelphia.
+There were no major government-sponsored 50th anniversary observances on July 4, 1826, which was the day that the Founding Fathers and former presidents John Adams and Thomas Jefferson both died.
+In 1876, the United States organized nationwide centennial observances centered on the Centennial Exposition in Philadelphia.
 In 1926, a Sesquicentennial Exposition was held in Philadelphia, and in 1976, Bicentennial observances were held throughout the country.

-2026 will mark the United States' semiquincentennial, or 250th anniversary.
+Organization

+Celebrations are organized by two main organizations at the federal level: the non-partisan congressional America250 Commission created in 2016 and backed by a nonprofit; and the White House Task Force on Celebrating America's 250th Birthday, chaired by Donald Trump and established via an executive order in 2025.

+The America250 Civics Education Coalition will develop civics education programming to celebrate the semiquincentennial.
+The nonprofit America First Policy Institute will lead the coalition of more than 40 conservative organizations, with oversight from the Department of Education.

 Activities and observances

 The United States Semiquincentennial Commission Act of 2016 directs the United States Government to issue commemorative coins and postage stamps, and commission appropriately named naval vessels, in advance of the semiquincentennial.
 In addition, specific activities—both officially organized and independently created—are being planned.
-The legislation specifically directs the organization of events “in locations of historical significance to the United States" going on to list Boston, Charleston, New York, and Philadelphia as "leading cities."
+The legislation specifically directs the organization of events "in locations of historical significance to the United States" going on to list Boston, Philadelphia, New York City, and Charleston, South Carolina, as "leading cities."

 The Circulating Collectible Coin Redesign Act of 2020 allows the United States Mint to redesign any coins in 2026.
 It calls for a series of five designs for the quarter, including one depicting women's contributions to independence.

+Plans for the casting of a new public bell are being coordinated by the National Bell Festival.
+The bell will honor 250 years of women's contributions to the American story, and will lead nationwide ringing tributes during the celebrations.